CURO: Curriculum Learning for Relative Overgeneralization

-Given that we know how to generate source tasks to build a curriculum for the agent, the next question is how to effectively transfer knowledge acquired in one task to the next while learning through a curriculum.
-One naive method is to use \textit{value function} transfer~\cite{taylor2007transfer}, where the parameters of a value function learned in the previous task are used to initialize the value function in the next task in the curriculum, such that the agent learns the next task with some initial policy that is better than random exploration.
-However, when learning the target task exhibiting strong RO, the good initial policy obtained from the previously learned task can be quickly overwritten due to the large number of negative sample experiences (i.e., the experiences where the agents get punished for miscoordination) added to the reply buffer during early exploration stage of training.
+After generating the curriculum, the next question is how to effectively transfer knowledge acquired in one task to the next.
+One naive method is to use value function transfer~\citep{taylor2007transfer}, where the parameters of a value function learned in the previous task are used to initialize the value function in the next task, such that the agent learns the next task with some initial policy that is better than random exploration.
+However, when learning the target task exhibiting strong RO, the good initial policy obtained from the previously learned task can quickly converge to sub-optimal due to the large number of negative sample experiences added to the replay buffer in early stage.

-To address this problem, in CURO, we use a transfer learning method as shown in Algorithm~\ref{alg:transfer_learning}, which combines \textit{value function} transfer with \textit{buffer} transfer to enable more efficient exploration in the target task.
-In buffer transfer, the state-action-reward experience tuples generated in the previous task are used to initialize the replay buffer in the next task in the curriculum.
-Specifically, after training the agent on the source task, the converged policy is saved and used to generate \(n_{buffer}\) episodes of experiences, which are then used to initialize the replay buffer \(\mathcal{D}^{M}\) for the target task $M$.
-When training the agent on the target task, the old episodes consisting of a sequence of transitions generated in the source task in the replay buffer are gradually replaced by new episodes consisting of a sequence of transitions generated in the target task.
+To address this, we use a transfer learning method that combines value function transfer~\citep{taylor2007transfer} with buffer transfer \citep{wang2020few}. \footnote{For MARL algorithms that do not use replay buffer, we simply use value function transfer or policy transfer.} In buffer transfer, after training the agent on the source tasks, the state-action-reward experience tuples stored in the replay buffer are used to initialize the replay buffer for the target task.
+When training on the target task, the old sample experiences in the replay memory are gradually replaced by new sample experiences generated in the target task.